Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/cassandra_03_advanced_parameters_references/guide.pt-pt.md

 >
 > **Important Notice – End of Sales (EOS)**
 >
-> Sales of our Cassandra managed database service will end on 31 July 2025.
+> Sales of our Cassandra managed database service will end on 15 september 2025.
 >
 > Existing services will continue to operate until the end of life on 15 December 2025.
 >